 Additionally, we encourage you to create an employer profile on the DSM USA Career Center, where companies can comb through job seeker resumes.
 Please note: We are adding a banner on the Career Center website to indicate NOW HIRING so employers can see job seekers that are actively looking for immediate positions; check back for this feature coming soon!

 You may also consider utilizing a staffing or temp agency to assist you in your immediate hiring needs.
-As we work together to navigate the many challenges the COVID-19 pandemic creates, leveraging a staffing company to hire temporary workers can help you respond to your business’ needs in a rapid and efficient manner.
-Here are some options:
+As we work together to navigate the many challenges the COVID-19 pandemic created, leveraging a staffing company to hire temporary workers can help you respond to your business’ needs in a rapid and efficient manner.
+The following lists for staffing, temp agencies and employment agencies can help!

 Are you an employer who is experiencing temporary layoffs?